Kulivox/PyGalGen/docs/source/index.rst

    :hidden:

    modules
+   developerGuide
+   userGuide

 PyGalGen
 ========

 PyGalGen is generator for Galaxy tool definition files.
+It supports custom plugins, and tool developers are encouraged to create their own plugins for their specific needs.
-This documentation provides user and developer guides, along with documentation.
+This page provides user and developer guides, along with documentation.

-PyGalGen
+Features
 --------

 - Generate large parts of the wrapper file from the source code itself